 tls_servercertificate_filepathconfiguration key defines the path to the secrets directory where the server certificate is placed.
 If the TLS server certificate contained in the file is encrypted, then the path to the file containing the passphrase must be provided through the

 tls_servercertificate_passphrasefilepathconfiguration key.
 For more information, see Initializing a Software Event Broker Container.

 docker create command:

-<version-edition> is the software event broker Docker Container version.
-The version-edition is dependent on the VM Docker package you have obtained.
+<version-edition>is the software event broker version.
+The version-edition is dependent on the package you have obtained.
 You can use the

-: When reloading a container to the default configuration, the secrets and keys must be present when the reload happens, or else, the initial configuration previously configured by secret will not be present in the new initial configuration.
+When reloading a container to the default configuration, the secrets and keys must be present when the reload happens, otherwise the initial configuration previously configured by the secret will not be present in the new initial configuration.

-Once your container is up and running, verify the software event broker secrets configuration in the Solace CLI:
+Once your container is up and running, verify the software event broker secrets configuration using the Solace CLI:

 solace> show ssl server-certificate Filename: servercert.pem Configured at: Oct 11 2017 1933:42 UTC